ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 ## Blueberry block formation logic

 The activation of the Blueberry fork only makes minor changes to the way the P-chain selects transactions to be included in next block, such as block timestamp calculation.
-In this brief document we detail the process and the changes.
+In this section we detail the process and the changes.

 We carry out operations in the following order: